Hungarian PM says to extend loan moratorium, cut local business tax | Business

-Hungary's government will extend a moratorium on loan repayments by households and businesses until July to mitigate the impacts of the coronavirus crisis, Prime Minister Viktor Orban said on Saturday.
+Hungary's government will extend a moratorium on household and business loan repayments until July to mitigate the impact of the coronavirus crisis, Prime Minister Viktor Orban said on Saturday.

-Orban also said in a posting on his Facebook page that a local business tax for small and medium-sized businesses will be reduced by half from the beginning of January, as these companies provide most of the jobs in the economy.
+Posting on his Facebook page, Orban also said that a local tax for small and medium-sized businesses will be halved from the beginning of January to help support jobs.
+This tax will hit municipalities as the local business tax is a vital source of revenue for them.
+Orban said towns with fewer than 25,000 inhabitants will receive support from the government, while the financial situation of bigger municipalities "will be considered one by one."

+Hungary's government projects gross domestic output will shrink by about 6% in 2020 as a result of the pandemic.
+Orban said the government will cover two-thirds of wage costs of businesses in December and January that have to temporarily close in the tourism and hotel sector, as well as restaurants and private bus companies.

-Families with children or expecting a child would be eligible for a preferential loan and non-refundable grants to renovate their homes, the prime minister added.
+Families with children or expecting a child will be eligible for a preferential loan of up to 6 million forints and non-refundable grants to renovate their homes, the prime minister added.
+"We made these decisions...and we hope we can save several hundred thousands of jobs," Orban said.

+Nationalist Orban has said he expects Hungary to emerge from the pandemic by around April.
+Vaccinations are expected to start on Dec.
+27 or 28.
+Orban, in power for a decade, faces tough elections in 2022, fighting the effects of the pandemic against an opposition that has unified for the first time to unseat him.

 - READ MORE ON: